-Orthopedic oncology surgeon: Being at MD Anderson allows me to do my
+Orthopedic oncology surgeon: Being at MD Anderson allows me to do my best work

 Justin Bird, M.D.